PencilCode/reference/documents/turtle/home.html.md

 ---

 <!-- any arguments in brackets? -->
-<b>home</b> returns the turtle to the center of the page and can be used to make symmetrical shapes and graphics.
+<code>home</code> returns the turtle to the center of the page.

-**new Sprite** creates a new sprite.
-<code>home</code> returns the turtle to the center of the page and can be used to make symmetrical shapes and graphics.
+<code>home</code> can be used to make symmetrical shapes and graphics.

 <pre class="examp">
   <span data-dfnright="draw a match">